frasten/wordpresscom-popular-posts/readme.txt

 You must have at least version 1.2 of WP Stats.

+= I chose to show 5 posts, but I only see 2/3... =

+Try to raise the value of the Magic Number (under the widget options): it will try to fetch more data from the server and should fix your issue.
+Too bad, this could slow down the plugin, so it would be better to enable the cache (in the options again).

 = I'd like to display the most popular posts per category. =

 Add some WPPP widgets, and then choose a different category in each one's